-“If there is no reason,” I asked, a bit suspiciously, “why drive the truck?
+“If there is no reason,” I questioned, “why the truck?
 The car gets better mileage?”

-“We are taking the truck,” she said, “end of discussion.”
+“We are taking the truck,” she said in her way that ends all discussion.

-But the genius of IKEA products compensates for that.
-It’s in the way the furniture is held together by an intricate thicket of steel pegs and half-moon clamps.
-The idea is that at some point in the future, you can collapse your entire household into a single flat pack box and toss it into the trunk of a Volvo.
+But IKEA products compensates for that.
+They are all held together by an intricate thicket of steel pegs and half-moon clamps.
+This way at some point in the future, you can collapse your entire household into a single flat pack box and toss it into the trunk of a Volvo.

-And therein is the genius.
-What is easy to assemble and dis-assemble is also easy to re-assemble – in other words, you can constantly and effortlessly fix your repeated mistakes.
+And therein lies the genius.
+What is easy to dis-assemble, is easy to re-assemble – in other words, you can constantly and effortlessly fix your repeated mistakes.

-Which is what I did yesterday when I was not squinting at illustrations and shrieking at cats.
+Which is what I did yesterday when I was not squinting at illustrations or shrieking at cats.

-What my wife wanted was a hide-a-mess; an armoire desk.
+My wife wanted a hide-a-mess desk.
 So we bought her a gleaming white one.
-The thing is, everything from IKEA is made from the same gleaming white pressboard panels.
-Trying to identify what is what is like putting together a two thousand piece jigsaw puzzle of the prairie sky.
+The thing is, everything from IKEA is made from the same gleaming white press board panels.
+It is like putting together a two thousand piece jigsaw puzzle of the clear sky.

 But I did it… most of it anyway.

-I managed to assemble both the base and the armoire section of the hide-a-mess and then required assistance when the illustration showed two people gently lifting one piece onto the other.
+I managed to assemble both the base and top but required assistance placing them together.
+I knew I needed help because the illustration showed two people gently lifting one piece onto the other.

 Our conversation went like this:

-Her: “If you swear I am not going to help you.”
+Her: “If you are going to swear I am not going to help you.”

 Me: “If I can’t swear I am not going to put your desk together.”

 Her: Gazing at the instructions on the floor.
-“We are not doing it like it shows..”
+“We are doing it wrong..”